By Abigail KellyAugust 9, 2018

 The Army stated that individuals should not post details regarding their assigned unit's mission, security procedures, and details of locations, dates of deployments, and events.

-Cayton said that it is OK to post about service members, it just shouldn't be done with specific details.
+Cayton said that it is okay to post about service members, it just shouldn't be done with specific details.

 "You can say 'hey I am going to a dining in' and that's it instead of giving the specific details and location," he explained.